The third European Pragmatism Conference

 The third European pragmatism conference will be organized in Helsinki, Finland, in June 2018.
-More information will be available on this webpage.
+Please see the conference webpage for more information.

 The second European pragmatism conference was organized in Paris, France, in 9-11 September 2015.
 The host organizer of the conference was the French association Pragmata, and the co-organizers included the Associazione Pragma, the Nordic Pragmatism Network and the Central European Pragmatist Forum.